 The Complete Guide to Data Matching: Techniques, Tools, and Best Practices

 Data matching is the process of comparing records across one or more datasets to identify entries that refer to the same real-world entity, such as a person, organization, product, or location.
 It is also known as record linkage or entity resolution, though each term carries slightly different technical connotations.
-Data matching uses deterministic rules, probabilistic scoring, fuzzy string algorithms, and (increasingly) machine learning models to connect records even when identifiers differ, fields are incomplete, or formatting is inconsistent.
+Data matching uses deterministic rules, probabilistic scoring, fuzzy string algorithms, and increasingly machine learning to connect records even when identifiers differ, fields are incomplete, or formatting is inconsistent.

 Key Takeaways